microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 ### What's covered in this lab

-In this lab, you will learn how to integrate Azure DevOps Services with SonarCloud
+In this lab, you will learn how to integrate Azure DevOps Services with SonarCloud:

 - Setup an Azure DevOps project and CI build to integrate with SonarCloud
 - Analyze SonarCloud reports